project-imprimis/libprimis/doc/engine.md

 Decals are static entities which act to project an image (specified by an index) onto a surface of cube geometry.
-The limitation to cube geometry is an important one, one that extends beyond just the static entity to decals in the engine at large; the engine is not capable of placing bullet holes or blood stains onto any mapmodel geometry.
+The limitation to cube geometry is an important one, one that precludes the usage of mapmodels that can be manipulated easily within the engine.
+Stains, which are used by weapons, can place their images upon any type of geometry, including mapmodels.

 Decals are loaded into the map's configuration file in the same manner that textures are.
 The order in which the decals are defined sets their map-specific